SajanRajbanshi/Auto-Review-System-Server/README.md

 Auto Review System is an web based application where user can track their social content profermance.
 This one is the backend for that application.
 ## Prerequisite
-- Your should have Node.js installed in your system.
+- You should have Node.js installed in your system.
 - NPM is required to install dependencies
 - GIT has to be installed to run git commands